 Bottom left : basin isosurface of the electron density for a water ice cell obtained from VASP CHGCAR file after being converted to cube file (vasp_to_cube utility) .

 Bottom right: All the electron density critical points of the orthonitrophenol molecule.

-Atomic charges, basin ELF populations and dipole & quadrupole moments are also computed.
-Atomic contributions to ELF populations.
+Atomic charges, basin ELF/MEP populations and dipole & quadrupole moments are also computed.
+Atomic contributions to ELF/MEP populations.